fabiohecht/kafka-bookstore-tutorial/README.md

 ### Stream MySQL changes into Kafka

 The Docker Compose set of containers includes one for Kafka Connect with the Confluent Platform connectors present (covering JDBC, HDFS, S3, and Elasticsearch), and another for Kafka Connect with the Debezium MySQL CDC connector.

-Kafka Connect jobs are configured via API calls.
-There are also GUIs layers available.
-We'll use curl to call the APIs directly.

-To configure Debezium, run the follow call to the Kafka Connect REST endpoint:
+To configure Debezium, run the follow call to the Kafka Connect REST endpoint.
+There are two configurations you can use; run both and inspect the results to understand the differences.
+In practice you would only use one.

-(Flattened schema) :
+Flattened schema, current record state only:

     curl -i -X POST -H "Accept:application/json" \
         -H  "Content-Type:application/json" http://localhost:8083/connectors/ \